 Unemployment Benefit Provisions in the 2009 Economic Stimulus Plan

 Update: The 2009 economic stimulus plan calls for an increase in unemployment and COBRA benefits.
 Be sure to visit this article for more information about increases in benefits you may be eligible to receive.
+Also keep in mind that some of these updates are temporary, and may not be permanently written into law.
+Be sure to verify how long you will be eligible to receive benefits with your state jobs board.

 Unemployment Benefits are there for you